Bangor University - North Wales Clinical Psychology Programme

 Trainees from all three years, programme team members and local Health Board Clinical Psychology colleagues are involved in reviewing all aspects of the programme for issues of racism, discrimination, whiteness etc.

-Selection, placements, assignments, research are all areas that are being explored for options to address issues of equality and social inclusion.
+Selection, placements, teaching, assignments, research are all areas that are being explored for options to address issues of equality and social inclusion.

 All other programme committees report back to the anti-racism, anti-discrimination, and promotion of cultural humility sub-committee about the work they are doing to change our practice.
 We have organised a range of workshops with trainees, programme team and local clinical psychologist to drive this agenda forward.